gebonora/bot-bonora/README.md

 # Run
 Use Python3 to run bot.py

-a .env with a bot 'discord_token' is needed
+An .env file with a bot 'discord_token' is needed

-## !p o !play
+## !p or !play $song
-- If URL sent, enqueues and plays it
+- Searches Youtube for $song, adds the first found to the queue
-- Else if text is sent, searches for it, enqueues and plays it
+- Starts or resumes playing of queue

-- Resumes playing of queue
+*Example:* `!p 1979 mashing pumpkins`

-## !s o !skip
+## !s or !skip
 - Skips to the next queue entry

 ## !erase